Leon12345679/ESP32SolarLib/README.md

   apiInstance = new SolarWebService(authKey);

-  // Declare a new api "/info" path and implement it in a separate .ino file. apiInstance->server->on("/info", HTTP_GET, &getDeviceInfo);
+  // Declare a new api "/info" path and implement it in a separate .ino file.
+  // This will be our device info endpoint. apiInstance->server->on("/info", HTTP_GET, &getDeviceInfo);

   apiInstance->startMDNS(mdnsDomainName, mdnsServiceName);